solidusio/solidus/guides/payments/payment-processing.md

 you may want to note the following conventions set up by Solidus's `Spree::PaymentMethod` and `Spree::Payment::Processing` classes:

-- `Spree::PaymentMethod` has a similar interface to API provided by [active_merchant][active-merchant].
+- `Spree::PaymentMethod` has a similar interface to API provided by the [active_merchant][active-merchant] gem.
-- The `Spree::PaymentMethod#gateway` method uses the
-  `Spree::Payment::Processing#gateway_options` method to get information about the current payment and the order associated with it.
+- The `Spree::PaymentMethod` class uses its `gateway` method to read a hash of options that are provided by the payment service provider.
 See [Gateway options](#gateway-options) for more information about this.
 - Then, in your own payment method, can call the `gateway` method and send this information to the payment service provider.